AIAPS — FAQ

 A.1Does AIAPS protection alter the audible quality of a recording?[ + ]

-No. The AIAPS watermark is embedded in psychoacoustically masked regions of the audio signal.
-It is designed to remain inaudible to listeners while remaining detectable by compliant verification tools.
-The audible quality of a protected recording is identical to the original.
+No. The AIAPS watermark is embedded in the least significant bits of the audio samples at an imperceptible level (-144 dBFS) and is designed to remain inaudible under normal listening conditions while still being detectable by AIAPS verification tools.

 A.2Does the protection process require uploading audio to external servers?[ + ]

-No. The AIAPS plugin operates locally within your DAW.
+No. The AIAPS Plugin operates locally on your machine.
 All analysis and watermark embedding is performed on-device.
 The only data transmitted externally is the fingerprint and metadata required for registry registration.

 A.3Can AIAPS verification identify recordings after format conversion?[ + ]